onhangocnhu/http-server-hybrid-chat-app/README.md

-# WeApRous
+# http-server-hybrid-chat-app

-***WeApRous*** is a lightweight educational web framework designed for Computer Network coursework in *VNU-HCM Ho Chi Minh City University of Technology (HCMUT)*.
+***http-server-hybrid-chat-app*** is a lightweight educational web framework designed for Computer Network coursework in *VNU-HCM Ho Chi Minh City University of Technology (HCMUT)*.
 It provides a fully custom HTTP stack, a minimal web server, routing, cookie/session handling, and a hybrid P2P chat module.

 The entire system is implemented without external web frameworks, allowing full control over request parsing, response handling, and network behavior.